Updated July 10, 2023

 Example of Loan Servicing

 Let us look at an example to understand the concept.
-Recently, Sam purchased a new home on the mortgage for which there is a loan servicer.
-The house’s value is $200,000, and Sam paid $40,000 as the down payment resulting in a mortgage loan of $160,000.
+Sam recently purchased a new home on a mortgage with a loan servicer, with the house’s value at $200,000 and Sam making a $40,000 down payment, resulting in a mortgage loan of $160,000.
 The loan servicer charged 0.25% of each periodic loan payment as the servicing fee.
-To keep it simple, let us assume that there is no interest charged, and Sam has to repay only the principal amount over the next 24 months resulting in monthly payments of $6,667 (= $160,000 / 24).
-So, the loan servicer is entitled to a monthly fee of $16.7 (= 0.25% * $6,667) that it will retain before passing on the remaining amount to the other stakeholders.
+To simplify, let’s assume that there is no interest charged, and Sam has to repay only the principal amount over the next 24 months, resulting in Sam making monthly payments of $6,667 (= $160,000 / 24).
+So, the loan servicer will retain a monthly fee of $16.7 (= 0.25% * $6,667) before passing on the remaining amount to the other stakeholders.

 Loan Servicing Platform

 Given the burden of maintaining a large volume of records of loans coupled with the borrower’s changing habits and expectations, the loan servicing industry has gradually become reliant on technology and software.
-Many lenders have shifted to loan servicing platforms to leverage technology and automate their post-disbursement operations, such as collateral tracking, collections, etc. The platform also helps in managing customer requests and queries.
+Many lenders have shifted to loan servicing platforms to leverage technology and automate post-disbursement operations, such as collateral tracking, collections, etc. The platform also helps in managing customer requests and queries.
 These tools are usually available as an integrated part of loan management solutions.
-Most of these products are priced on a per-user and per-month basis.
+Most companies price these products on a per-user and per-month basis.

 Why is it Important?

 Traditionally, loan servicing was a core function of the banks.
 The banks used to handle the administrative aspects of the loan right after issuing the loan in the borrower’s name.
 However, the widespread efforts to securitize loans changed the nature of banking in general.
-Now, the banks are primarily involved in the loan origination stage.
-After that, the loan servicing part is handed over to a capable third-party service provider, exceptionally skilled in loan servicing.
+Now, the banks primarily originate loans, then hand over the loan servicing part to a highly skilled third-party service provider.
 In this way, it has evolved into an industry that is an essential component of the loan life cycle and, more broadly, the banking system.

 Benefits of Loan Servicing